-These boosts are made for walkin': Study reveals that movement kicks visual system into higher gearMarch 13th, 2014 in Neuroscience /
+These boosts are made for walkin': Study reveals that movement kicks visual system into higher gearMarch 13, 2014 in Medicine & Health / Neuroscience

 Whether you're a Major League outfielder chasing down a hard-hit ball or a lesser mortal navigating a busy city sidewalk, it pays to keep a close watch on your surroundings when walking or running.
 Now, new research by UC San Francisco neuroscientists suggests that the body may get help in these fast-changing situations from a specialized brain circuit that causes visual system neurons to fire more strongly during locomotion.